-3.2.9 Labels
+3.2.8 Labels

 Label the flood elevation lines and the thalweg line on the profile.
 Label structures with the street name or other identifier with vertical text near the appropriate station.
 Label jurisdictional boundaries with vertical text near the appropriate station.
-Vertical labels are typically placed above the flood profile, but may be placed below the thalweg if space requires it.
+Vertical labels are typically placed above the Flood Profile, but may be placed below the thalweg if space requires it.
+Label the peak discharges (10-year and 100-year minimum) at appropriate locations along the profile.
 Also label the study limits.

-3.2.10 Additional Flood Profile Components
+3.2.9 Additional Flood Profile Components

-Flood profiles should include the following information:
+Flood Profiles should include the following information: